-- Check out the check-ics.lss.zip file from the lotusscript source area here.
+- Download the check-ics.lss.zip file from the lotusscript source area.

-- Extract check-ics.lss to your IBM® Notes® client machine's hard drive.
+- Extract check-ics.lss to your HCL Notes client machine.

 - Open your Rooms and Resources database in Domino Designer.

 - Create a new LotusScript agent and set the Runtime trigger to On event with the value Before new mail arrives.

 - Select FileImport and import the check-ics.lss source file you downloaded.

 Your users can now book a Domino room or resource in Google Calendar by entering the SMTP address of the room or resource into the Guests field of an event's details page.